Hi-Folks/data-block/README.md

 ## Adding and appending elements

 ### Appending the elements of a Block object to another Block object
-If you have a Block object you can add elements from another Block object.
+If you have a Block object, you can add elements from another Block object.
-One of the use cases is for example if you have a multiple JSON file for example retrieving paginated content from an API, you want to create one Block object with all the elements from every JSON file.
+One use case is if you have multiple JSON files and want to retrieve paginated content from an API.
+In this case, you want to create one Block object with all the elements from every JSON file.

 ```php
 $data1 = Block::fromJsonFile("./data/commits-10-p1.json");